-Primes Project Math 242 due Friday, March 15
+Primes Project Math 242 due Monday, March 22

-This project has two parts.
+This project has two parts, both involving prime numbers.

 Part 1: Implement the Sieve of Sundaram and compare it with the Sieve of Eratosthenes.
 (You may use either your implementation of the Sieve of Eratosthenes or an implementation from class.)
 Specifically, compare the runtime required for the sieves to compute lists of primes.
 You should measure the runtime of each sieve for computing the primes up to n, for various n.
 Then make a plot that shows your results (n on the horizontal axis, runtime on the vertical axis).